 Businesses attract more loyal customers

 Finally, brands can build loyal followers through customer analysis.
 Companies can use customer feedback to discover what their fans like and dislike.
-They can then incorporate these insights into their brand identity and marketing strategies.
+They can then incorporate these actionable insights into their brand identity and marketing strategies.

 It sounds great, doesn’t it?
 However, you need to think over several things before you start analyzing the data.